-The skill is getting the right balance, as 37% of employers admit that they have decided against candidate becasue of the way they were dressed, according to the www.ladders.com .
+The skill is getting the right balance, as 37% of employers admit that they have decided against a candidate because of the way they were dressed, according to the www.ladders.com.

-For most modern day situations, business casual will suffice; a smart shirt and trousers with some tasteful shoes (maybe even suede as opposed to the more traditional leather) should be fine.
-The most important thing is to use you initiative and to look suitable and presentable.
+For most modern-day situations, business casual will suffice; a smart shirt and trousers with some tasteful shoes (maybe even suede as opposed to the more traditional leather) should be fine.
+The most important thing is to use your initiative and to look suitable and presentable.

 Tattoos are a little more complicated.
 Again, several years ago the advice was just a simple “no, no and no!”
 But the world is becoming more and more forgiving and people’s freedom to express themselves is more widely accepted.
 Tasteful and concealable tattoos can even come across as endearing on the right person, but in the end, it’s a risk.
 Why not see what the boss (who isn´t your boss) said?
 You never know who you’re going to be sitting opposite in that interview: so if you’ve got it - cover it up.

-If the company clearly fancies themselves as the new, hip startup in town, then maybe a nice shirt and trousers is sufficient.
+If the company clearly fancies themselves as the new, hip startup in town, then maybe a nice shirt and trousers are sufficient.